On Distinct Angles in the Plane: Proof of Theorem

 Let $l$ be some line in $\Gamma_{\text{lin}, k}$ define $n(l)$ to be the number of line segments in $P_2$ where $l$ is the perpendicular bisector.
 If we define $B(p,t)$ to be the perpendicular bisector of $pt$ then we can define $n(l)$ as

 The quantity $\sum_{l} n^2(l)$, with the summation extended to all lines, has been referred in literature as {\em bisector energy} of $P_2$.
 This was studied in \cite{lund2016bisector, lund2020bisectors} as well as \cite{murphy2022pinned} interpreting bisector energy via point-plane estimates.
+We bound this using the following theorem \cite[Theorem 3.1]{lund2020bisectors}.
+We adapt the statement to our setting, although for our purposes, with all the incidence estimates being dominated by \eqref{e:upper}, a trivial bound $n(l)\leq N$ would already do the job.

-We bound this using \cite[Theorem 3.1]{lund2020bisectors} (we state their theorem adapted to our setting, their statement applies in a slightly more general setting). \begin{theorem}[Lund--Petridis (2020)] Let $P \subseteq \R^2$ be a finite set of size $|P| = N$.
+\begin{theorem}[Lund--Petridis (2020)] Let $P \subseteq \R^2$ be a finite set of size $|P| = N$.
 Suppose that any line or circle contains at most $M'$ points of $P$.
 If

 then

 \end{theorem} Thus, such a line $l$ may contribute to $|I(P_1,\Gamma_{\text{lin}})|$ the quantity $n(l)k$.
 Summing over lines in $\Gamma_{\text{lin}, k}$ and using Cauchy-Schwarz, we see that

 The quantity $\sum_{l} n^2(l),$ with the summation, extended to all lines, is exactly the {\em bisector energy} of $P_2$, called $Q_{M'}$ in Theorem \ref{thm:LundPetridis}.
 We thus have the bound